How do you know you’re in a bad relationship and on the receiving end of mental abuse

 So, for now, just focus on preparing to get safely out of this relationship – with help.

 When you’re safely out of the situation, allow for a period of rest in your life.
 Be on your own and learn to trust yourself again.

 Alternatively, you can look for someone you can trust to talk to locally – whether that be a professional or a wise, non-judgemental person in your own surroundings.
-To learn what you should be looking for in that person, read my article on getting the best advice on your relationship.
+To learn what you should be looking for in that person, read my article on the where, when and who of getting the best relationship advice.

 If you have suffered at the hands of an abuser, remember that you’re not alone.
 And know that it’s not your fault, you don’t deserve it and you didn’t do anything wrong.